eeekcct/wsx/README.md

 A CLI tool for switching development workspaces and managing grouped processes safely.

+## Status

+This project is under active development.
+Behavior and configuration may change until the first stable release.

 ## Features

 - Switch workspaces with one command (`wsx <workspace>`)